 - Her pot is big enough to hold four quart-sized jars.
 Besides not having the jars, my pot is too small.

-- Oh, she offers the crockpot method too… Oh but that yogurt turns out runny, and I don’t want runny yogurt.
+she offers the crockpot method too(no longer available)… Oh but that yogurt turns out runny, and I don’t want runny yogurt.

 - Some people add powdered milk to make it thicker?
 Nope, not taking the chance on that one.
 Something about oxidized cholesterol when the milk goes through all the tiny holes.
 Not sure what that means, but it doesn’t sound good.

 you can make it in the oven(no longer available)?
 Nuh-uh, with my luck I’ll forget it’s in there and preheat the oven for pizza night (550 degrees) and then have cooked yogurt.
 And that’s just gross.